 If you are concerned about the weight of your dog, it is important to do regular weigh-ins at the vet, as the veterinarian can advise you of the health of your pooch and whether its exercise or food intake requires revision.

 What is the Beagleman’s Life Expectancy?

-The average lifespan of a Beagleman is 12 years, but it is not impossible for a dog of this breed to live for up to 15 years if their health is well taken care of.
+The average lifespan of a Beagleman is 12 years, but a dog of this breed can live for up to 15 years if their health is well taken care of.

-As both of the parent breeds of this hybrid are susceptible to some major health concerns, it is important you task yourself with being vigilant of your dog’s health.
+As both of the parent breeds of this hybrid are susceptible to some major health concerns, you must task yourself with being vigilant of your dog’s health.

 Some regular health checks are simple and can be done in the comfort of your own home, but it is important to also give your dog regular visits to a qualified veterinarian who can perform comprehensive examinations and administer any vaccinations or medications your dog may need throughout its life.

 As long as you are committed to the health of your Beagleman and you are aware of any medical requirements, a long and happy life should await your new best friend.